-1 The SOUL kites are designed to work with the FrontLine Safety (FLS) system.
-After you activate your quick release, the control bar will slide up until it reaches the stopper-knot.
+● The SONIC kites are equipped with a Frontline Safety (FLS).
+After triggering the Quick Release, the Control Bar will slide up to the stopper ball / knot.

-2 The kite will flag out on this single front line and will come to rest on the water in its normal windrange.
+2 The kite will flag out on this single front line.

 07.01 Reactivating the kite